Pages

 HOLIDAYS...A TIME FOR JOY AND SADNESS

-I find myself both looking forward to Holidays and also dreading them.
-When my children were little, I really loved everything about them...the shopping, the decorating and the excitement that it brought to our family.
-All of the family get-togethers and dinners were such a treat, to see everyone and also to eat so many traditional, favorite dishes.
 My family is Italian, so there would of course be a big pan of homemade lasagna (my grandparents are from Italy) My Grandma Addoloratta makes her own pasta, rolls out a big sheet of dough, and cuts it into either ravioli or lasagna.
 And of course, makes her own spaghetti sauce (she calls it gravy).
-She would layer it all up with lots of fresh ricotta cheese, mozzarella cheese and shredded Romano cheese that was cut from a big piece in the basement refrigerator.
+She would layer it all up with lots of fresh ricotta cheese, mozzarella cheese and shredded Romano cheese that was cut from a big piece that was kept in the basement refrigerator.
 My grandmother often made something I called smashed olives.
-She would buy large green olives from the Italian Deli that she would put in between two towels and actually hit and smash them with a hammer.
-Then she would marinate them in olive oil, spices and onion slices There was always a big platter of baked chicken and also meatballs and sausage.
+She would buy a large carton of green olives from the Italian Deli.
+She would put the olives in between two towels and actually hit and smash them with a hammer.
+Then she would take all of the olive pieces and marinate them in olive oil, spices and onion slices There was also always a big platter of baked chicken, meatballs and sausage.
 My mom, who isn't Italian always added several bowls of steamed vegetables and a big green salad.
-And, my grandmother would make sweet, light rosettes, covered with honey and powdered sugar for dessert.
+My grandmother would make her traditional sweet, light rosettes, covered with honey and powdered sugar for dessert.
 My mom would always bring a big platter of homemade Christmas cookies.
 I always looked forward to and counted on it always being the same...tradition.

 I am so fortunate to have had those wonderful Holiday celebrations.
 I have wonderful memories of those times.
 Fortunately, my two children also got to experience those Holidays with my Italian family.

 The saddest part about any Holiday is the memory of having once celebrated with someone who is no longer on this earth.
-Someone who has lost a loved one tries to go through the motion, but their heart is not fully involved...a halfhearted empty feeling...no matter the years.
+Anyone who has lost a loved one tries to go through the motion, but their heart is not fully involved...a halfhearted empty feeling...no matter the years.

 The friends and family of mine that have lost a loved one...a child, a partner, parents....choose to believe that their loved one is still communicating with them, staying near to them and joining in by showing them a sign...and that seems to give them great comfort.

 As Tennessee Williams said...
-"Life is all memory, except for the present moment that goes by so quickly you hardly catch it going
+"Life is all memory, except for the present moment that goes by so quickly you hardly catch it going",

 I am a gatherer.....of all things natural.
 I see so much beauty and creative possibilities in fallen leaves, little sticks, acorns, stones and little plant pieces...anything I find on the ground.
 So many people these days are looking down at their phones, I'm also looking down...but on the ground for whatever I might find that interests me.